-24 Mergers and acquisitions as exclusionary practices
+Mergers and acquisitions as exclusionary practices

 A merger or acquisition that has been cleared by the CCPC in accordance with the merger control provisions set out in Part 3 of the Act may not be challenged on the basis of section 5(1) of the Act.
-A merger or acquisition that is not required to be notified to the CCPC on a mandatory basis (ie, where the financial thresholds for mandatory notification are not satisfied) may also benefit from the immunity from challenge under section 5(1) of the Act if it is notified to the CCPC on a voluntary basis and the CCPC decides to clear it.
+A merger or acquisition that is not required to be notified to the CCPC on a mandatory basis (ie, where the financial thresholds for mandatory notification are not satisfied) may also benefit from the immunity from challenge under section 5(1) of the Act if it is notified to the CCPC decides to clear it.